deplatt/GrinNet/Written Reports/milestone-2-report.md

 For SuperBase:
 Pros:
--It’s open source, and gives us control over the data -Uses a powerful SQL database, offering advanced querying capabilities.
+- It’s open source, and gives us control over the data
+- Uses a powerful SQL database, offering advanced querying capabilities.
--Built-in real-time functionality.
+- Built-in real-time functionality.
--Overall cheaper option in the long run
+- Overall cheaper option in the long run
 Cons:
--Its a newer platform, so not as much material to prepare -Fewer built-in features compared to Firebase and AWS -Requires more technical expertise
+- Its a newer platform, so not as much material to prepare
+- Fewer built-in features compared to Firebase and AWS
+- Requires more technical expertise

 So given time and money constraints and the listed analysis, we are going to use firebase.